rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  even amongst those foolish enough to bring their good intentions into the adversarial world of mining.
-Mining is, and must remain, an adversarial and cutthroat zero sum game.
+Ultimately, mining must remain a cutthroat zero sum game.

 > Therefore is the name of it called Babel;